noazark/weatherjs.com/README.md

 =======

 Weather.js works in the browser and node.js.
 Take your pick.
-For the browser, [download the most recent version on github][].
+For the browser, [download the most recent version on github][Weather.js].
 For use in node, do the install thing.

 ```